 When in 1991, IBM asked Alistair Cockburn to develop the methodology for object-oriented projects, he knew it will be a real challenge as he didn’t know much about project methodologies at the time.
 So, he decided to interview project teams and find out their view of the project.

-After doing an extensive research he came to the conclusion that tall successful teams shared the same patterns and techniques without even using any specific project methodology.
-In other words, they added value to the aspects like close communication, morale, access to users and others, which you can not find in any specific methodology.
+After doing extensive research he came to the conclusion that tall successful teams shared the same patterns and techniques without even using any specific project methodology.
+In other words, they added value to the aspects like close communication, morale, access to users, and others, which you can not find in any specific methodology.

 Finally, he used his findings to construct a family of methodologies and named it Crystal.

 Project Management Methodologies and Frameworks

 Crystal method is an agile software development approach that focuses primarily on people and their interactions when working on a project rather than on processes and tools.
 Alistair believed that people’s skills and talents as well as the way they communicate has the biggest impact on the outcome of the project.

 Crystal Method is based on two fundamental assumptions:

 - Teams can streamline their processes as their work and become a more optimized team